navidminapour/OnlineShopping/README.md

 Command Pattern provided by MediatR is used to handle new requests which are sent to the microservices.
 </p>
 <p>
-I also created a Single Page Application(SPA) with Angular Js which currently just sends creation of order to the Sales microservice.
+I also created a Single Page Application(SPA) with Angular which currently just sends creation of order to the Sales microservice.
 I have not created any API Gateway yet but I will.
 </p>